LMS Elearning Workplace training

 Once you’ve found your mobile-friendly LMS, you’ll need to consider user interface (UI) and user experience (UX).
 Unsurprisingly, 88 percent of online users claim they wouldn’t revisit a site after a bad UX.
 No doubt your LMS users will feel similarly.

-Firstly, navigating an LMS should be intuitive and accessible for your eLearning team, and not require extensive training.
-Throughout the testing and demo process, collect feedback from your team.
+Basically, the LMS should be easy to use for administrators.
+Navigating the platform should be intuitive and accessible for your eLearning team and not require extensive training.
+Throughout the testing and demo process, collect feedback from your learning and development team.
 Would they be confident using this platform to develop high-quality training courses?

-Secondly, the LMS should be straightforward for your employees to navigate.
-How long will it take to onboard individuals and can they easily choose, access, and complete their chosen courses?
+Secondly, the LMS should be straightforward for learners to navigate.
+How long will it take to onboard individuals, and can they easily choose, access, and complete their chosen courses?
 It’s no use investing time and money into a sophisticated LMS if your employees can’t leverage it effectively.

 What to look for in an LMS